ChrisLuddy/Project2024/README.md

 ## Frontend

-1.Set up project environment
-- Language: HTML, CSS, and Java.
-- Separate CSS files for web (style.css) and mobile (mobile.css) to manage specific styles.
-- Clean project structure for future development.

-2. Website Layout Design (Desktop First Approach)
-- Create a general structure for the webpage (header, navigation, main content area, footer).
-- Apply grid or flexbox for responsive layout.
-- Ensure navigation is styled and easy to use.

-3. Mobile Layout Design (Mobile First Approach)
--Use media queries to design layouts for different screen sizes (320px, 480px, etc.).
--Design a mobile-friendly navigation menu (hamburger or collapsible).
--Optimize touch areas for mobile interactions (e.g., buttons and links also various screen sizes)

-4. Typography and Colour Scheme (colour palettes for both web and mobile) Choose font families, sizes, and line spacing suitable for both platforms.
-- Define a colour palette for background, text, buttons, and links.
-- Ensure that the colours meet accessibility standards (contrast, legibility).

-5.Performance Optimization (code)
-- Minify CSS for both web and mobile.
-- Use browser-specific optimizations (I will use -webkit-, -moz- prefixes).
-- Optimize CSS load times by using asynchronous loading where possible.

-6. Cross-Browser Testing and Debugging (Ensure cross-browser compatibility)
-- Test your design on different browsers (Chrome, Firefox, Safari, Edge).
-- Use developer tools to debug layout issues.
- - Fix any inconsistencies in design across browsers.
+1. Set up project environment

+   - Languages: HTML, CSS, and JavaScript.
+   - File Structure:
+     - Separate CSS files for web (style.css) and mobile (mobile.css) to manage specific styles for different platforms.
+     - JavaScript will be used for dynamic interactions and API integration.
+     - Maintain a clean and scalable project structure for future development, ensuring easy modification and feature expansion.

+2. Website Layout Design (Desktop-First Approach)

+   - General Structure:
+     - Create a basic structure for the webpage that includes a header, navigation, main content area, and footer.
+     - Apply CSS Grid or Flexbox for a responsive and flexible layout.
+     - Ensure that the navigation bar is well-styled and intuitive, providing clear paths for users to access different parts of the application.
+   - Responsive Design:
+     - Initially focus on the desktop layout to ensure the design works well on larger screens.
+     - Implement a clean and minimalistic approach with proper spacing, alignment, and structure, making sure it's easy to scale down for mobile screens later.

+3. Mobile Layout Design (Mobile-First Approach)

+   - Media Queries:
+     - Use media queries to design layouts for various screen sizes (e.g., 320px, 480px, 768px).
+This ensures the site is optimized for both mobile and desktop devices.
+     - Focus on smaller screens first and build up, applying different breakpoints for fluid responsiveness.
+   - Mobile-Friendly Navigation:
+     - Create a hamburger menu or collapsible menu for mobile users.
+This ensures the navigation bar adapts smoothly to different screen sizes.
+     - Optimize interactive areas such as buttons, icons, and touchable links for mobile users.
+Ensure sufficient spacing for easy interaction, especially on touch devices.

+4. Typography and Colour Scheme

+   - Typography:
+     - Choose font families and sizes that work well across both web and mobile platforms, ensuring readability on all screen sizes.
+     - Adjust line spacing and text alignment based on screen size to maintain clean readability across devices.
+   - Colour Palette:
+     - Define a consistent colour scheme for background, text, buttons, and links.
+Create separate palettes for both web and mobile to ensure visual consistency across platforms.
+     - Ensure that colour choices comply with accessibility standards by testing the contrast ratio and legibility of text against backgrounds, particularly for users with visual impairments.

+5. Performance Optimization

+   - CSS Optimization:
+     - Minify CSS files for both web (style.css) and mobile (mobile.css) to reduce file size and improve page load times.
+     - Use browser-specific optimizations by applying vendor prefixes (e.g., -webkit-, -moz-, -o-) to ensure CSS properties work consistently across different browsers.
+   - Load Optimization:
+     - Implement asynchronous loading for CSS files where applicable to ensure that styles are loaded in a non-blocking manner, enhancing the user experience by reducing render-blocking issues.

+6. Cross-Browser Testing and Debugging

+   - Browser Testing:
+     - Test the website's layout and functionality across all major browsers, including Chrome, Firefox, Safari, and Edge, ensuring that the design and interactions work consistently.
+   - Debugging Tools:
+     - Use browser-specific developer tools (e.g., Chrome DevTools, Firefox Inspector) to troubleshoot any layout or JavaScript issues.
+     - Debug and fix any inconsistencies in the design, such as padding, margin, and alignment issues, across different browsers.

 7. Final QA and Adjustments

+   - Comprehensive Testing:
-- Conduct a final review of the design across all devices. (ask group, lectures)
+     - Perform a final review of the design and functionality across all devices (desktop, mobile, tablet).
+Use feedback from the team, lecturers, or external testers to ensure the site performs well in various scenarios.
+   - Issue Resolution:
-- Fix any remaining visual or performance issues.
+     - Address any remaining visual or performance issues before final deployment.
-- Optimize the overall user experience by gathering feedback.
+   - User Experience Optimization:
+     - Gather user feedback to improve the overall user experience, ensuring the interface is intuitive, fast, and responsive.

+8. Integration with Backend APIs

+   - Use JavaScript to integrate with the backend APIs (built using Django) for dynamic content rendering, such as user authentication, stock portfolio management, and real-time data fetching.
+   - Ensure seamless communication between the frontend and backend, including error handling for API calls, smooth data flow, and fast response times.

+9. AI Data Visualization Integration

+   - Plan for the integration of AI-powered stock price predictions into the frontend interface in later stages.
+   - Ensure the layout is flexible enough to accommodate charts, tables, or graphs that will visualize stock trends and market predictions based on the AI model developed in subsequent sprints.